 You can contact us in writing at Swan House, The Park, Market Bosworth, Warwickshire, CV13 0LJ, or by emailing email@example.com.
 If you would like to speak to us please call us on 01455 293510.

-Please refer to the sections on Our data compliance manager, Your rights to know what personal data we hold and to control how we use it and How to make a complaint for further contact information.
+Please refer to the sections on Our data compliance manager, Your data rights and How you can make a complaint for further contact information.

 Our data compliance manager

 We have appointed a data compliance manager who oversees our handling of personal data.

 Our data compliance manager is Jeremy Price.
 You can contact Jeremy Price in writing at Swan House, The Park, Market Bosworth, Warwickshire, CV13 0LJ or by email at firstname.lastname@example.org or by calling 01455 293510.
 Please also refer to Who are we and how you can contact us and mark your correspondence for the attention of Jeremy Price.

 ● personal data that you provide to us.
 There are lots of ways in which you may share your personal data with us, for example, you may register on our website, post on social media sites that we run, or contact us in connection with services that you would like to buy, or have already bought from us.
 The personal data that you provide to us may include your name, address, email address, phone number, details of the property concerned and their contents, and financial and credit card information.

 ● personal data that we receive from third parties.
 When we work with other businesses such as Brokers, Managing Agents, Insurance Companies or use sub-contractors to provide our services to you or where we have been instructed through a third party on your behalf, these parties may provide and collect personal data about you which they will share with us.
 Types of information that we may be provided with include your name, contact details, access details, security details and contents itinerary.